sorens/cv/ORENS.md

 $ ./employment --title 'Embedded and Wireless Software Engineer'           \
     --company 'Mobile Airways' --city 'San Francisco, CA'
 # (short-term contract)
-# Developed a FLEXScript based application for the TimePort P935 (:nauseated_face:)
+# Developed a FLEXScript based application for the TimePort P935
 # to interoperate with their Aqivo Mobile Desktop product
 ```